1. Home

 What to Bring With You

-In addition to a big bag of fresh marshmallows and some long pointy sticks for roasting tools - required items, IMHO! - there are a few other things you'll want to take with you when you head off to the beach.
+In addition to a big bag of fresh marshmallows and some packable roasting sticks (required items, IMHO!), there are a few other things you'll want to take with you when you head off to the beach.

 Fire Wood: Look for roadside stands selling firewood by the armload.
 Or you can buy small bundles of wood at most local grocery stores and convenience marts.